 Founders: Paul Edelman

 Teachers can buy and sell worksheets, lesson plans, and other educational resources for grades pre-K–12 on Teachers Pay Teachers.
-This website is dubbed the “Etsy of education.”
+This website is dubbed the “Etsy of education.”.
 As more districts nationwide adopt the same Common Core learning objectives since the site’s launch in 2006, it has become even more pertinent.
 The platform is now used by more than 70% of teachers in the United States, Canada, and Australia.

 USP: Teachers Pay Teachers is an essential platform enabling teachers to collaborate and market original educational resources.

-12. Newsela
+11. Newsela

 Website: https://newsela.com/

-Founders: Dan Cogan-Drew
+Founders: Matthew Gross and Dan Cogan-Drew

-13. Panorama Education
+12. Panorama Education

 Website: https://www.panoramaed.com/